Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Set-up

 \subsection{The LIF set-up}

-The light source used to excite the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ Kr$\nobreakspace$II transition is a tunable diode laser in a primary-and-secondary configuration (the primary laser is an extended-cavity diode laser and the secondary laser is a tapered amplifier).
-The laser linewidth is better than 1$\nobreakspace$MHz and the power available is in excess.
+The light source used to excite the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ Kr$\nobreakspace$II transition is a tunable diode laser in a primary-and-secondary configuration (the primary laser is an extended-cavity diode laser and the secondary laser is a tapered amplifier) with a linewidth better than 1$\nobreakspace$MHz.

 A schematic of the LIF set-up is given in Fig.\ref{set-up laser} (a more detailed description can be found in Refs.\cite{Dancheva_2022, Dancheva_2023}).
 The laser wavelength is locked and scanned with the help of a high accuracy ($\pm\nobreakspace10\nobreakspace$MHz) wavelength meter and a proportional-integral-derivative (PID) controller.
 The wavelength meter is calibrated periodically using a diode laser that is frequency stabilized to the absorption profile of the Caesium D$_2$ line and typically drifts below 2$\nobreakspace$MHz/day.